psudo-dev/github-discord-notification/README.md

 ## Context

 I've recently learned the basics of GitHub Actions, so my fork of the TypeScript TmLanguage project for the [Nebula Oni Theme](https://github.com/psudo-dev/nebula-oni-theme), a VSCode Color Theme, can be automatically updated with the upstream repository and create an `issue` if any relevant changes are detected.
+When I tested it, I didn't receive the notification.

 The problem is that GitHub notifications have always been a bit inconsistent.
 As I was doing research I've found out that using Discord Webhooks was a nice way to get custom notifications for GitHub events.
 Of all options Cloudflare Workers seemed as the more straight forward option for my use case.